Mizrakjian/advent-of-code/aoc_2020/README.md

 Simple virtual machine type problem, but nothing like the recurring int comp puzzles from last year.
 I might want to tackle this with 3.10's pattern matching at some point.

 ## Day 9: Encoding Error
 Sort of a twist on a 2-sum problem.
-I don't remember much struggle from this day's puzzle, but when I updated the code to work with my timing/testing script I refined part 2 to improve performance by removing a few obvious inefficiencies.
+I don't remember much struggle from this day's puzzle, but when I updated the code to work with my timing/testing script I refined part two to improve performance by removing a few obvious inefficiencies.
 Originally looking like this:
 ```python
 def find_weakness(xmas: tuple, target: int) -> int:
     """Return the sum of the min and max elements of the slice that sums to target."""